Symptoms of an Underbite

 Genetics can play a major role in whether you develop an underbite.
 If one of your parents or grandparents had an underbite, there is a much larger chance that you will, too.
 In addition, certain ethnic groups are more likely to develop underbites, including those of Asian descent.
 A famous example of the genetic nature of this trait is the "Habsburg jaw."
 Many generations of the royal Habsburg family in Europe were known for their distinctive protruding lower jaws, which are believed to have been the result of an underbite.

-What Else can Contribute to an Underbite?
+What Else Can Contribute to an Underbite?

-Some factors, or habits can cause an underbite, such as:
+Some factors or habits can cause an underbite, such as:

-• Tongue Thrusting—constant thrusting of the tongue against the teeth can move your smile out of position and cause an underbite.
+• Tongue Thrusting—Constant thrusting of the tongue against the teeth can move your smile out of position and cause an underbite.

-• Childhood Habits—habits such as thumb sucking and pacifier use in early childhood can also affect the way the jaw develops.
+• Childhood Habits—Habits such as thumb sucking and pacifier use in early childhood can also affect the way the jaw develops.

-• Mouth Breathing—breathing through your mouth forces the tongue to rest against the lower jaw and increases the chance of an underbite.
+• Mouth Breathing—Breathing through your mouth forces the tongue to rest against the lower jaw and increases the chance of an underbite.

-What do I do if I Suspect I have an Underbite?
+What Do I Do if I Suspect I Have an Underbite?

 Underbites are much less common than overbites.
-According to the Journal of Advances in Medicine and Medical Research, only about one percent of the worlds population develop underbites.
+According to the Journal of Advances in Medicine and Medical Research, only about one percent of the world’s population develops an underbite.
 In most cases, an underbite is easy to identify with a simple visual exam.

 However, your dentist or orthodontist will likely perform a complete evaluation of your teeth and jaw to determine the severity of your condition.
-During the appointment, your dentist may take x-rays, photographs, and impressions to examine the specific relationship between your teeth, jaws, and head.
+During the appointment, your dentist may take X-rays, photographs, and impressions to examine the specific relationship between your teeth, jaws, and head.

-How can I Prevent an Underbite from Forming?
+How Can I Prevent an Underbite From Forming?

 Early intervention may help a child avoid an underbite, such as:

-• Limit Pacifier and Bottle Use—parents of young children can help their child's jaw form properly by limiting their pacifier and bottle use.
+• Limit Pacifier and Bottle Use—Parents of young children can help their child's jaw form properly by limiting their pacifier and bottle use.
 Speak to your doctor or a dentist about the best time to begin this process.

-• Treat Mouth Breathing—if you notice your child snores or breathes through their mouth, you may be able to prevent issues in jaw development by treating these concerns early.
+• Treat Mouth Breathing—If you notice your child snores or breathes through their mouth, you may be able to prevent issues in jaw development by treating these concerns early.

-Treatments Options for an Underbite
+Treatment Options for an Underbite

 Braces